Rectangular QAM Demodulator Baseband

 orApproximate log-likelihood ratio

-, the block outputs a bitwise LLR (link loss signal) or approximate LLR, respectively.
+, the block outputs a bitwise LLR (communication loss signal) or approximate LLR, respectively.

 | Log-likelihood ratio